Debunking the Myth: The Safety of Home Brewed Kombucha

 Look and smell are both powerful tools in determining the safety of your Kombucha.

-Before tasting or bottling, inspect your brew for any signs of mould, which always appear as blue or green fuzzy spots on the surface, see our SCOBY gallery here to see how obvious it is if your SCOBY has grown mould.
+Before tasting or bottling, inspect your brew for any signs of mould, which always appear as blue or green fuzzy spots on the surface of your SCOBY, see our SCOBY gallery here to see how obvious it is if your SCOBY has grown mould.

 The smell should be vinegary but not unpleasant, and your Kombucha should taste a little tart, slightly sweet, with a light effervescent feel.

 If mould grows on your SCOBY, the whole lot must be discarded.
-Make sure to clean all equipment well before starting again too.
+Make sure to clean all equipment, through the tap, and your shower cap, well before starting again too.

 The Benefits of Home-Brewed Kombucha